 The 80/20 Principle – Richard Koch

 Note – 80/20 and Theory of Constraints are both focusing tools but differ in an important way.
 80/20 creates a focus on the best among independent choices – such as the different projects you could work on or markets you could serve.
-TOC, by focusing on your constraint, helps you focus on the 20% of your opportunities that can deliver 80% of your efforts.
+TOC, by focusing on your constraint, helps you identify the improvements that will actually move the needle.

 Profitable Top-Line Growth for Industrial Companies – James Hlavacek